 A century from now, Cristiano Ronaldo and Lionel Messi will not only be discussed with passionate fervor, but most likely, they will also be watched.
 They operate against a backdrop where every action is filmed, recorded, analysed, distributed, sold, pirated, tweeted, emailed and vined.

 Sadly, the stories of some legends came too soon before the age of film, their achievements slowly ebbing away, no longer able to be recalled from the dusty recesses of the mind.

-Perhaps, somewhere there stands a building, etched in smog, hidden but to those who know, that tends to these fading wonders.
+Perhaps somewhere there stands a building, etched in smog, hidden but to those who know.
 A place of respite and remembrance for the once mighty threads of football folklore.
-Imagine Carlos Ruiz Zafón’s Cemetery for Forgotten Books, ceiling high shelves, stacked with reports, footage and penned papers of note.
+Imagine Carlos Ruiz Zafón’s Cemetery for Forgotten Books, ceiling-high shelves, stacked with reports, footage and penned papers of note.

 If ever a place exists, then Sporting Club de Portugal’s quintet forward line of the 1940s, Os Cinco Violinos, should rest firmly in the bosom of football’s sanctuary.

 Fernando Peyroteo, Jesus Corriea, Albano Pereira, Manuel Vasques and Jose Travassos, collectively known as the Five Violins, would provide Sporting Club with an almost uninterrupted period of domestic success during their time at the Estádio de José Alvalade.
 And yet, despite their collective and individual feats, they appear cherished only by the fans of this unique Lisbon club.